HaxeFoundation/ocamhaxe/README.md

 # Build

-If you have cloned the repository, you need to run the Build script in /build to rebuild the ocamhaxe distribution.
+If you have cloned the repository, you need to run the `Build.exe` script in /build to rebuild the ocamhaxe distribution.
 This requires Cygwin  + Dumpbin.exe windows utility (part of Visual Studio)

 Required Cygwin packages are:
   - wget